09:31

 A private cloud is an on-site computing architecture accessible to and managed by a single enterprise or organization.
 As only one customer benefits, this strategy is more costly than the public cloud, but the resources can be customized to the client.

 Private clouds are best suited to companies that must meet regulatory requirements or deal with unusually sensitive data, such as financial data or health information.
+For manufacturers and engineering teams with strict IP protection requirements, a private cloud deployment of CAD cloud systems can offer tighter control over who accesses design data and how it's stored.

 6. What is Hybrid Cloud?